neapsix/cloudbackup-benchmarks/README.md

 the variable measured as the file name, such as 1-add_files_vmstat_cpu.svg.

 ### (Optional) Create a PDF Containing All Graphs
 The `./graphsheet` directory contains a markdown file that presents all the graphs.
-You can use `pandoc` to generate a PDF version by running `pandoc -o graphsheet.pdf graphsheet.md`.
+After creating graphs, you can use `pandoc` to generate a PDF version by running `pandoc -o graphsheet.pdf graphsheet.md`.

-# Someday Maybe List for Me
+## Someday Maybe
+Here are some changes I'd like to make if I were to run the tests again:
 * Improve backup scripts to better model safe, real-world use by pointing to files for all credentials and including file permission steps in client-specific setup.